Predictive Analytics Tools 2026: AI-Powered Forecasting for the Future

 2. Amazon SageMaker

 Amazon SageMaker is a fully managed machine learning service that enables data scientists and developers to build, train, and deploy machine learning models quickly and easily.
-It offers a wide range of tools and services, from data labeling to model deployment, and integrates seamlessly with other AWS services.
+It offers a wide range of tools and services, from data labeling to model deployment, and integrates with other AWS services.
 SageMaker’s biggest strength is its flexibility and scalability.

 Key Features: